 Ms Siri Teigum, Advokat (lawyer)

 The Registrar, responsible for the administration of the Court and for certain procedural and other issues, is Ólafur Jóhannes Einarsson.
-In addition to the three Judges and the Registrar, the Court has presently a staff of 13 persons who provide legal and administrative assistance to the Court.
+In addition to the three Judges and the Registrar, the Court presently has a staff of 15 persons who provide legal and administrative assistance to the Court.
 The Court remains permanently in session.
 It only sits in plenary session and its decisions are taken by majority.
 No dissenting opinion may be made public.
 The procedure followed by the Court is laid down in the Statute and in the Rules of Procedure.